Homotopy classes of Newtonian spaces: Introduction

-We state two results we shall need. \begin{theorem}[Rellich-Kondrakov] Let $X$ be a doubling metric measure space supporting a weak $(1,p)-$ Poincar\'e inequality, and $Y$ a proper metric space.
+Next we state the Rellich-Kondrakov theorem and another useful result. \begin{theorem}[Rellich-Kondrakov] Let $X$ be a doubling metric measure space supporting a weak $(1,p)-$ Poincar\'e inequality, and $Y$ a proper metric space.
 If $u_j$ is a sequence in $\Neml pXY$, and $v\in \Neml pXY$ with for a given ball $B\subset X$, then there is a subsequence (denoted by the same indices) and $u\in \Nem pBY$ so that as $j\to \infty$ and, moreover, \end{theorem} \begin{proof} Note that the assumptions imply for $q\in Y$,

 We have the scalar valued case of the claim by \cite[Theorem 8.3]{haj00}.
 Using the argument presented in the proof of \cite[Theorem 1.3]{kor93} we may reduce the claim to the scalar valued case, and hence we are done. \end{proof}